Open information exchange

-When a security hole is discovered in Android, all Nexus devices are updated within days, within one or two weeks at the latest.
+When a security hole is discovered in Android, all Nexus devices within the updating period are updated within days, within one or two weeks at the latest.

 Other manufacturers, however, do not and probably cannot forward the security patch nearly as fast, because of their own bloatware insertion.
 The usual delay is around three to six months.
-And older devices do not ever get any patch and stay highly vulnerable for good, unless they are supported by Cyanogen oder another reliable ROM source.
+Older devices do not ever get any patch and stay highly vulnerable for good, unless they are supported by Cyanogen oder another reliable ROM source.

-When you buy your next Android device, you should be wise enough to make a rational choice, now that you have read and understood this and can no longer claim lack of information. (:-)
+When you buy your next Android device, you should be wise enough to make a rational choice, now that you have read and understood this and can no longer claim having been uninformed. (:-)

-There is an alternative.
-You can install an up-to-date mod, like CyanogenMod.
+One already mentioned alternative for an up-to-date mod is CyanogenMod.
 Cyanogen is delivering updates more timely than your manufacturer, particularly for older devices.
 Not as fast as Google, but still a lot faster.
 It takes them around 3 months to adapt Google's latest Android version to the myriad of phones they support.

-This also means that here you should not wait for stable versions, but should install release candidates (RC1, RC2, etc.), semi-stable interim versions (M1, M2, etc.) or even the nightly builds and prefer a few glitches over gaping security holes.
+You should consider not to wait for stable versions, but instead install release candidates (RC1, RC2, etc.), semi-stable interim versions (M1, M2, etc.) or even the nightly builds, and prefer a few glitches over gaping security holes.

 An example from 2012/2013